-Flea And Tick Control Veterinarian
+Flea and Tick Control Veterinarian

-Many of these of these products are also highly toxic to cats, and despite the labeling, hundreds of cats are annually treated for toxic reactions to them.
-In some cases, cats have become sick merely by living in the same household as a dog treated with one of these over-the-counter-products.
-Veterinarians have the ability to dispense medications which are both safer and more effective.
+Many of these products are also highly toxic to cats, and despite the labeling, hundreds of cats are annually treated for toxic reactions to them.
+In some cases, cats have become sick merely by living in the same household as dogs treated with one of these over-the-counter products.
+Veterinarians can dispense medications that are both safer and more effective.

-Ehrlichia, Anaplasmosis, and Rocky Mountain Spotted Fever are all threats in this area, and can all cause your pet’s health to take a turn for the worse.
+Ehrlichia, Anaplasmosis, and Rocky Mountain Spotted Fever are all threats in this area and can all cause your pet’s health to take a turn for the worse.
 Though we can diagnose and treat these diseases, it is far preferable to prevent them.
-The best way to do so is to make sure your pet is on monthly tick prevention.
+The best way to do so is to be sure your pet is on monthly tick prevention.